-In 2016, NQF created an online measure feedback tool designed to collect feedback on endorsed measures from those using them.
+Prior to 2016, NQF members and the public could only comment on measures when they were actively under review in a CDP project.
+In 2016, NQF created an online measure feedback tool designed to collect feedback on endorsed measures from those using them at any point following the CDP endorsement.
+Comments submitted via this tool are entered in a separate online platform than that used for commenting during endorsement consideration.
 The tool provides a channel for receiving feedback on endorsed measures and sharing other comments received from others.
 The tool can be accessed online through NQF's homepage via the "NQF Work" menu item or via NQF's Quality Positioning System (QPS).
 This tool enables stakeholders to submit feedback on measures anytime, even when they are not under endorsement review.

 Comments are collected via an open text box allowing the commenter to submit a comment on any topic.
 When the tool was launched, it was designed to capture unstructured comments in an effort to limit the burden of responding to structured questions or specific topic areas.
 Once comments are submitted, they can be viewed by others who access the measure comments.
 Currently there is no established, systematic mechanism for pushing comments back to the developers; developers must access the feedback on their measures on their own.
 Feedback submitted on the tool is collated for inclusion in the CDP committee materials at the time of endorsement maintenance consideration.
 Since early 2017, NQF has received only 19 feedback submissions via this tool.
 Information received from the feedback tool includes comments on exclusions and other aspects of measure specifications, as well as questions on NQF processes.
 This feedback was submitted by health systems, advocacy groups, and specialty societies.
 NQF and the Measure Feedback Loop Committee recognize that this channel is significantly underused and could be enhanced with improved marketing, promotion, and communication and by improving visibility and access to the tool on the website.
+Recommendations for collecting additional feedback to fill this deficit in reported feedback are discussed in the next section of the report.